facebookarchive/open-graph-protocol/index.markdown

 ------
 Discussion and support
 -----
 You can discuss the Open Graph Protocol on [the developer mailing list](http://groups.google.com/group/open-graph-protocol).
-It is currently supported by [Facebook](http://d2.dev.facebook.com/docs/opengraph), etc.
+It is currently being consumed by Facebook ([see their documentation](http://developers.facebook.com/docs/opengraph)) and is being published by ABC, Fandango, IMDb, Microsoft, Posterous, Scribd, TypePad, Yelp, and others.